-In partnership with housing builder Columbia Residential and the Housing Authority of New Orleans; Bayou District Foundation is now developing more than 700 mixed-income residences in New Orleans at the site of the former St. Bernard Housing Development.
+In partnership with housing builder Columbia Residential and the Housing Authority of New Orleans; Bayou District Foundation has now developed 685 mixed-income residences in New Orleans at the site of the former St. Bernard Housing Development.

 Once it was decided that a mixed income building plan was to be adopted, Columbia Residential and Bayou District Foundation flew over 30 former St. Bernard Housing Community residents to Atlanta to tour similar mixed income properties that Columbia had constructed.